Common Ways to Use the Spanish Subjunctive to Enhance Conversation

 In Spanish, we use me parece (it seems to me) to express an opinion.
 Opinions are subjective, and the subjective world is part of the realm of the subjunctive.

-Me parece bien que vayas a la fiesta.
+Me parece bien que vayas a la biblioteca.

-It seems ok to me that you go to the party.
+It seems ok to me that you go to the library.